Complete Idiot's Guide to Getting Organized

 That's why the pro has finished the entire bathroom before our amateur makes it back up the stairs with the powdered cleanser.

-There's a reason the pros can tote all the products they need in one tray: they've simplified cleaning products.
+There's a reason professional cleaners can tote all the products they need in one tray: they've simplified cleaning products.
 Relying on a few multi-purpose solutions cuts time and clutter in the cleaning tote.
 Professional cleaners carry:

 - light-duty evaporating cleaner (glass cleaner or multi-surface cleaner)